Product: Gravitational Waves Transients Catalog (GWTC) Skymaps Search

 - src_name is the Object name (on top common panel).
 For example GW150914.
 You can retrieve other source names using the skymap event search module.

-- start (seconds) is the lower bound of time window
+- start (seconds) is the default time window before merger used for overlay and q-transform plots.

-- stop (seconds) is the higher bound of time window
+- stop (seconds) is the default time window after merger used for overlay and q-transform plots.

 Downloading the data